Gerd Althoff: Life

-It was at Freiburg that in 1981 Althoff received his habilitation (higher degree).
+It was at the University of Freiburg that in 1981 Althoff received his habilitation (higher degree).
 His dissertation on this occasion was based on research into the Billung and Ottonian dynasties: it was published in 1984, entitled "Adels- und Königsfamilien im Spiegel ihrer Memorialüberlieferung ..." (loosely, "Nobility and royalty through the mirror of their memorialised traditions ...").
-In Germany a habilitation normally represented the opening to a life-long career in university-level research and teaching.
-In 1986 Gerd Althoff accepted his first professorial appointment, succeeding Peter Johanek as Professor for Medieval History at the University of Münster.
+In 1986 Althoff succeeded Peter Johanek as Professor for Medieval History at the University of Münster.
 He moved again in 1990 when he took over the teaching chair in Medieval and Modern History at Gießen in succession to Carlrichard Brühl.
 There, between 1991 and 1995, he was co-instigator and then supervisor of the graduate school of "Medieval and Modern Statehood".
 He also served in 1992 as managing director of the university's Historical Institute and during 1993/94 as Dean of the History Faculty.
-However, in 1995 Althoff accepted an invitation to transfer to the University of Bonn.
-At Bonn he was again appointed to a professorship in Medieval and Modern History, this time in succession to Rudolf Schieffer who had moved to Munich.
+In 1995, Althoff accepted an invitation to transfer to the University of Bonn.
+At the University of Bonn, he was again appointed to a professorship in Medieval and Modern History, this time in succession to Rudolf Schieffer who had moved to LMU Munich.
 He delivered his inaugural lecture in December 1995 on the topic of "Outrage, tears and contrition: Emotion in the public communication of the Middle Ages".
 (Note: A version of this lecture, complete with extensive referencing and sourcing, appeared in Frühmittelalterliche Studien vol.30 (pages 60 - 79) in 1996.)
 The theme was one to which he would return.
-In 1996 Gerd Althoff was appointed managing director of Bonn's "Historical Seminar" (department).
-He nevertheless accepted the opportunity presented by the retirement in 1996 of Joachim Wollasch to return to Münster in 1997 as Professor for Medieval History.
+In 1996, Althoff was appointed managing director of the University of Bonn's "Historical Seminar" (department).
+He nevertheless accepted the opportunity presented by the retirement in 1996 of Joachim Wollasch to return to the University of Münster in 1997 as Professor for Medieval History.
 He gave his inaugural lecture on the importance of Symbolische Kommunikation for understanding the Middle Ages.
-During 1998/99 he served as managing director at Münster's "Historical Seminar" (department).
-He retired from his full-time posts at the University of Münster on 4 July 2011.
+During 1998/99, he served as managing director at the University of Münster's "Historical Seminar" (department).
+He retired from his full-time posts at the University of Münster in 2011.
 His farewell lecture, which was also published in Frühmittelalterliche Studien, concerned "Monarch in the High Middle Ages".

-Althoff taught several students at Gießen, Bonn and Münster who have subsequently achieved significant academic notability in their own right, including Hermann Kamp, Steffen Krieb, Claudia Garnier and Christiane Witthöft.
-Althoff's own direct successor as Professor for Medieval History at Münster was (and in 2020 remains) Wolfram Drews.
+Althoff taught several students at the University of Giessen, the University of Bonn and the University of Münster who have subsequently achieved significant academic notability in their own right, including Hermann Kamp, Steffen Krieb, Claudia Garnier and Christiane Witthöft.